Toms752384/Youtube-web-server/README.md

  2.Before running the server with nodemon, please write the followoing command in your terminal:
  "node uploadExistingVideos.js"
  This will upload the videos from the server to your local mongodb database.
- Now you have our 20 defualt videos.
+ Now you have our 20 defualt videos 🫶.
- This will also uploud you 3 users ( us - Alon, Tom , Maayan (: )
+ This will also uploud you 3 users ( us - Alon, Tom , Maayan 💖 )
  after this you will be able to see in your own mongoDB -
  - 3 users
  - 20 videos

  it might take a few moments